 Adults can be charged with DUI for blood alcohol content (BAC) above 0.08 percent.
 As a minor, you can be charged for a BAC of 0.02 percent.
 This basically means that there is zero tolerance for underage drinking and driving.
 To get to this level, you don’t have to have drink very much.
 In most cases, just one drink can push a minor over this limit.
 If your BAC reaches 0.08 percent, you can be charged as an adult.

 SC’s “Implied Consent” laws say that, by driving on SC highways, you have “impliedly consented” to give a breath, blood, or urine sample for the purpose of detecting alcohol.
 If you refuse a breathalyzer test, your license may be suspended, you may be required to enroll in ADSAP, and you may be required to install an ignition interlock device (IID) on your vehicle in addition to the penalties you face if you are convicted of DUI.

 Penalties for Underage DUI Charges:

-While a jail sentence isn’t part of the punishment for underage DUI, you can be charged an adult if you BAC reaches 0.08 percent.
+While a jail sentence isn’t part of the punishment for underage DUI, you can be charged as an adult if your BAC reaches 0.08 percent.